wp-plugins/custom-menu-wizard/readme.txt

         Output in a single list format, ignoring any parent-child relationship other than to maintain the same physical order as would be presented in a `Hierarchical` output.

+    * **Must Contain "Current" Item** *(checkbox)* as of v2.0.0

+        If checked, the widget will not list any menu items unless the current menu item appears somewhere in the list.

     * **Include Parent...** *(checkbox)*